Automated Node Remediation with AutoClusters

 # ...

-You should implement a preStop hook in any containers that require extra steps to shut down gracefully.
-This hook is executed on the container before the pod is terminated, giving your application time to save its state, checkpoint its work, or close any open connections.
+Without a preStop hook, when remediation occurs, your workloads will be moved to another node but any in-progress work may be lost.
+The preStop hook is executed before the pod is terminated, giving your application time to save its state, checkpoint its work, or close any open connections.

 Here's an example of a preStop hook that runs a shell script to save state: